mah0001/metadata-editor-docs-v2/documenting_document.md

 - **`ref_country`** The list of countries (or regions) covered by the document, if applicable.
 This is a repeatable block of two elements:
   - **`name`** The country/region name.
 Note that many organizations have their own policies on the naming of countries/regions/economies/territories, which data curators will have to comply with.
   - **`code`** The country/region code.
-It is recommended to use a standard list of countries codes, such as the [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).
+It is recommended to use a standard list of countries codes, such as the [ISO 3166] (https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

+    Considering the importance of the geographic coverage of a document as a filter, the `ref_country` element deserves particular attention.
+Consistency in the use of country codes and country names is essential in a data catalog.
 The field `ref_country` will often be used as a filter (facet) in data catalogs.
+Therefore, make sure that you do not refer to a same country using different names (for example, the Democratic Republic of Congo should not be named "Congo, D.R." in some instances and "Congo, Dem.Rep." or "Democratic Republic of congo" in other instances).
 When a document is related to only part of a country, we still want to capture this information in the metadata.
 For example, the `ref_country` element for the document ["Sewerage and sanitation : Jakarta and Manila"](https://documents.worldbank.org/en/publication/documents-reports/documentdetail/880091468095971513/sewerage-and-sanitation-jakarta-and-manila) will list "Indonesia" (code IDN) and "Philippines" (code PHL).

-  Considering the importance of the geographic coverage of a document as a filter, the `ref_country` element deserves particular attention.
   The document title will often but not always provide the necessary information.
 Using R, Python or other programming languages, a list of all countries mentioned in a document can be automatically extracted, with their frequencies.
 This approach (which requires a lookup file containing a list of all countries in the world with their different denominations and spelling) can be used to extract the information needed to populate the `ref_country` element (not all countries in the list will have to be included; some threshold can be set to only include countries that are "significantly" mentioned in a document).
 Tools like the R package [countrycode](https://cran.r-project.org/web/packages/countrycode/index.html) are available to facilitate this process.

   When a document is related to a region (not to specific countries), or when it is related to a topic but not a specific geographic area, the `ref_country` might still be applicable.
 Try and extract (possibly using a script that parses the document) information on the countries mentioned in the document.
 For example, `ref_country` for the World Bank document ["The investment climate in South Asia"](http://documents1.worldbank.org/curated/en/242391468114239381/pdf/715140v10ESW0P0Climate0I0OCR0Needed.pdf) should include Afghanistan (mentioned 81 times in the document), Bangladesh (113), Bhutan (94), India (148), Maldives (62), Nepal (64), Pakistan (103), and Sri Lanka (98), but also China (not a South-Asian country, but mentioned 63 times in the document).